algolia/algoliasearch-netlify/README.md

 - Need help?
 We have you covered in our [Discourse forum](https://discourse.algolia.com/c/netlify/28)
 - Found a bug in the plugin?
 Please read our [contributing guide](/CONTRIBUTING.md) and either open an [issue](https://github.com/algolia/algoliasearch-netlify/issues) or a [pull request](https://github.com/algolia/algoliasearch-netlify/pulls)
 - Can't find the answer to your issue?
-Please reach out to [support@algolia.com](support@algolia.com)
+Please reach out to the [Algolia Support team](https://support.algolia.com/hc/en-us/requests/new)

 ## Development & Release